Sarah Stewart (cancer researcher): National Institutes of Health (NIH) and United States Public Health Service (USPHS)

 Stewart joined the National Institutes of Health (NIH) as a bacteriologist from 1935 to 1944 while completing her PhD at the University of Chicago.
 She managed to publish 7 papers pertaining to anaerobic bacteria while she was completing her PhD.
 During her time at the NIH, she also took part in developing a vaccine for gangrene, which helped many soldiers during the second world war.
 During her scientific career, Stewart had not thought of studying about cancer until she entered in the field of Oncology.
 She later left her position in the NIH in order to pursue her goals in the research field as a commissioned officer of the United States Public Health Service at the National Cancer Institute in 1951.
 Here Stewart aimed to prove that there was a connection between cancers and viruses.
+Stewart retired from the United States Public Health Service in 1970 and became a professor in the Department of Pathology at Georgetown University until 1974.

 Professional hurdles

 Stewart's status as a woman in the medical field in the 1940s and 1950s came with additional challenges.
 When requesting to work on cancer research at the NIH, she was told she was not qualified to do so.
 She audited classes at Georgetown University School of Medicine (GUSOM) as a bacteriology instructor until women were permitted to enroll, after which she became GUSOM's first female graduate at age 39.
 After completing her medical degree, Stewart wrote a protocol for work on cancer-causing viruses and sent it to the director of the National Cancer Institute.
 Stewart instead was assigned to gynecology, as was many of the female doctors at the time.
 In addition, the two fields of cancer research and viruses were thought to be completely separate, as their connection was commonly disregarded by the scientific community at the time.
 This led to the common belief that virologists were not qualified to take part in cancer research, whereas microbiologists were thought to be overqualified.
 Despite these obstacles, Stewart continued to pursue her passion for cancer research and viruses, ultimately earning numerous achievements in her field.